muratk3n/thirdwave/en/tweets/2019/week49.md

 party will sit idly by watching you supplant them.
 You think they are morons?
 (He doesn't, so he himself is a moron).

-So trying to find that "common ground" triggers the exact opposite.
+So trying to find that "common ground" triggers the exact opposite outcome.

 *2019-12-3 17:28:17*